Home / Blog

 What is a Diamond?

-Diamond is formed of pure carbon, and is the hardest natural material on earth.
+Diamond is the hardest natural material on earth.
 The traditional engagement ring choice is a white diamond, but diamonds can also come in champagne, yellow, or other ‘fancy’ colors.

 See all the essential diamond information in one place in our diamond guide.